svizzari/dotfiles-1/README.md

 dotfiles
 ======

-A collection of the configuration files used on development machines.
+A collection of configuration files used on development machines.
 These are generic, OS agnostic, idempotent configurations that can be used in conjunction with [OS X](https://github.com/tmcinerney/dotfiles-osx) and [Ubuntu](https://github.com/tmcinerney/dotfiles-ubuntu) specific configurations.

 ## Getting started